Woodland Improvement Grant – Woods In and Around Towns

 The Woods In and Around Towns – Urban Woodland Management Plan is eligible for funding under the Woodland Improvement Grant – Planning – Woods In and Around Towns – Urban Woodland Management Plan grant.

 We may be able to accept pre-existing management plans if these comply with the Woods In and Around Towns – Urban Woodland Management Plan requirements.
 If you have an existing plan that you think complies with all these requirements, you must get our agreement and we must approve your plan before you can submit an application under this Woodland Improvement Grant option.

-If your application under this option relates to a proposed woodland creation application you must still have an approved Urban Woodland Management Plan, produced using the Forestry Commission Scotland template.
+If your application under this option relates to a proposed woodland creation application you must still have an approved Urban Woodland Management Plan, produced using the Scottish Forestry template.
 You should only complete those sections of the template that are relevant to a newly created woodland.
 This plan cannot be funded under the Woodland Improvement Grant – Planning – Woods in and Around Towns – Urban Woodland Management Plan Grant.
 You will only receive grant payments for activities and / or items once these areas have been planted.